earowang/mists/README.md

 Polishing columns and rows iteratively sweeps out chunks of `NA` but leaves some of them in.
 The index should be kept intact by slicing the ends only due to the temporal ordering.
-The `na_polish_auto()` automates this polishing process by minimising the loss, defined as *the proportion of overall missings* weighted by *the proportion of removed observations*.
+The `na_polish_auto()` automates this polishing process by minimising the loss, defined as (1 - *the proportion of overall missings*) weighted by *the proportion of removed observations*.
 It will iterate the following passes:
 `na_polish_measures()`, `na_polish_key()`, `na_polish_index()` until a
 tolerance value (close or equal to zero).
 The `na_polish_*()` family